 RightStart™ is an intriguing program, comprised of Levels A through E plus Level G, corresponding roughly to a program for kindergarten up into junior high.
 Level F is due in 2017.
-Levels A through D (published in 2013-2015) are available in the revised second edition, and the second edition of Level E is due in the summer of 2016.
+Levels A through E (published in 2013-2016) are available in the revised second edition.
 Level G does not need to be revised and remains as the first edition.
 At this time, first editions for all levels except F are still available, but I recommend the second editions for most situations.

 The second edition is more user-friendly than the first edition.
 The scope and sequence and presentation have both been adjusted to reflect new discoveries about how children learn and to better align with the more advanced scope and sequence of most newer math programs.
 This is particularly evident in Level A where the first edition has 77 lessons while the second edition has 132.
 The additional lessons address topics such as subtraction and fractions.